Waterline Square: Three Waterline Square

 The smallest building, Three Waterline Square contains just 47 condos and 167 rentals for a total of 244 units.
-The interiors of the units were designed by Groves & Co with marble and wood to reflect a contemporary theme.
+The interiors of the units were designed by Groves & Co. with marble and wood to reflect a contemporary theme.
 The building has a “netted” façade with uneven banding that provides texture.

+Amenities and public areas

+All Waterline Square buildings are connected to the Waterline Club, a 100,000 sqft, three-story amenity center in the space between the three buildings, designed by the Rockwell Group.
+Amenities include a tennis court, lap pool, spa, basketball court, indoor soccer field, squash court, a 30 ft rock climbing wall, skate park and golf simulator.
+Additionally, each individual building contains amenities centers with facilities such as outdoor decks, demonstration kitchens, dining rooms, and lounges.
+Cipriani operates a 28,000 ft2 food market at the base of the development.

+Atop the amenities center sits a 2.6 acre park designed by Mathews Nielsen Landscape Architects, dubbed Waterline Square Park.
+The park features tree-lined groves, open grass areas, walking paths, a playground, fountains, and other water features.

 Reception

 Carter Horsley, writing in City Realty, described the project as three "rather ungainly and completely dissimilar" towers.
 Ondel Hylton, also writing for City Realty, called the buildings' architecture "angular and somewhat tortured deconstructivist forms."

 Horsley described Three Waterline Square as "not pristine but at least dramatically interesting with its bold façades" and "the most attractive" of the three buildings.
 In comparison, he described the other two buildings as "rather awkward."
 However, Hylton called the building "drunkenly pinstriped."

 Curbed New York included the Waterline Club amenity center on its list of "The most outrageous amenities at NYC apartments in 2017" for its sheer size and scope.
+Justin Davidson of Curbed wrote of Waterline Square Park in 2022: "Finally, at least some West Siders got a better outcome than just the compromises that their ancestors negotiated."